-The rationale for the security functional requirements are given in the PP [12] chapter 6.3.1 with a mapping of the SFRs to their objectives.
-The SFRs and rationale for loader package 1 are given in PP [12] chapter 7.3.1 the rationale for the cryptographic services is given in chapter 7.4 and the rationale for package "Authentication of the Security IC" is provided in chapter 7.2.
+The rationale for the security functional requirements is given in the PP [11] chapter 6.3.1 with a mapping of the SFRs to their objectives.
+The SFRs and rationale for the loader are given in PP [11] chapter 7.3.1 and the rationale for the cryptographic services is given in chapter 7.4.